sibirrer/skypy/CONTRIBUTING.md

 ### Create a branch for your new feature

 Create a *branch* off the `skypyproject` master branch.
-Working on unique branches for each new feature simplifies the development, review and merge processes by maintining logical separation.
+Working on unique branches for each new feature simplifies the development, review and merge processes by maintaining logical separation.
 To create a feature branch:

   ```bash
   git fetch skypyproject